sframe-wg/sframe/draft-omara-sframe.md

 Because some frames could be lost and never delivered, when the signature is sent, it will also send all the hashes it used to calculate the signature, and the recipient client will only use these hashes if they didn't receive the matching frame.
 For example Client A sends a signature	every 5 frames, so it sends the signature and Hash(Frame1), ...,Hash(Frame5), client B received only frames 1,2,4 and 5.
 When B receives the signature and the hashes, it will compute the hashes of frames 1,2,4 and 5 locally and use the received Hash(Frame3) to verify the signature.
 It is up to the application to decide what to do when signature verification fails.

 The signature keys are exchanged out of band along the secret keys.

+## Ciphersuites

+### SFrame
+Each SFrame session uses a single ciphersuite that specifies the following primitives:

+o A hash function
+This is used for the Key derivation and frame hashes for signture.
+We recommend using SHA256 hash function.

+o An AEAD encryption algorithm [RFC5116]
+While any AEAD algorithm can be used to encrypt the frame, we recommend using algorithms with safe MAC truncation like AES-CTR and HMAC to reduce the per-frame overhead.
+In this case we can use 80 bits MAC for video frames and 32 bits for audio frames similar to DTLS-SRTP cipher suites:

+1- AES_CM_128_HMAC_SHA256_80

+2- AES_CM_128_HMAC_SHA256_32

+o [Optional] A signature algorithm
+If signature is supported, we recommend using ed25519

+### DTLS-SRTP
+SRTP is used as an outer encryption, since the media payload is already encrypted, and SRTP only protects the RTP headers, one implementation could use 4 bytes outer auth tag to decrease the overhead, however it is up to the application to use other ciphers like AES-128-GCM with full authentication tag.

+It is possible that future versions of this draft will define other ciphers.

 # Key Management
 SFrame must be integrated with an E2EE key management framework to exchange and rotate the encryption keys such as {{MLSPROTO}} which scales to very large groups.
 Call members will create a MLS group to exchange the encryption keys for all further calls for that group.
 When a client joins the call, they create a random key material and encrypt it to every other client on the call using their MLS application secret.
 This key material is passed to SFrame to derive SFrame keys for that client.